Critical Role Productions: Travis Willingham's Yeehaw Game Ranch (2019)

 In Travis Wllingham's Yeehaw Game Ranch, Travis Willingham and Brian W. Foster played video games.
 In July 2023, this show was removed from Critical Role's channels.

 UnDeadwood (2019)

 UnDeadwood was a four-part limited series, in which Brian W. Foster would "GM" a game based on the HBO series Deadwood using the Deadlands RPG system.
 In July 2023, this show was removed from Critical Role's channels.

+Unend (2024)

+Unend is an ongoing audio drama set several decades after Midst and Moonward by Third Person.
+The cast consists of Xen, Matt Roen, and Sara Wile.
+It premiered on October 9, 2024 with new episodes airing weekly on Wednesdays.
+Beacon and Midst subscribers have access to an early release schedule.
+The second season premiered on June 4, 2025, with its finale on October 15, 2025.
+The third and final season premiered on April 8, 2026.
+The series concluded with a postlude on August 26, 2026, followed by cast roundtable discussing the series finale.

 Wildemount Wildlings (2025)

 Wildemount Wildlings is a spin-off of the main Critical Role series which premiered on April 3, 2025.
 The three episode limited series focuses on teenage campers at the Wildemount Wildlings Camp for Adventuring Kids and their two Mighty Nein camp counselors with Sam Riegel as the gamemaster.
 The players are Eden Riegel, Aleks Le, Brennan Lee Mulligan and Libe Barer as new characters with Marisha Ray and Ashley Johnson reprising their Campaign 2 characters, Beauregard Lionett and Yasha Nydoorin respectively.